araigneedusoir/vue-jwt-auth/README.md

 # vue-jwt-auth

-This template can be used as an example of JWT authentification in Vue in future.
+This template can be used as an example of JWT authentification using Vue in future.

 ## Recommended IDE Setup